-Before installing the shower valve, fit the three threaded compression fittings (5 & 6) to the two inlet connections and the outlet connection, ensuring water tight joints.
+Before installing the shower valve, fit the four threaded by compression fittings (5) to the inlet and outlet connections, ensuring water tight joints.
 Also connect the supply and outlet pipes.

 The valve and pipes can be used as a template to mark their position onto the wall.